 Because all UPnP methods rely on a control point (the tablet) accessing indexed library data from a server, response times really depend on the speed of the server that is used.
 Roon and iPeng (both not UPnP applications) overcome this by caching the data on the tablet but this does not seem to be the case here, nor am I aware of another UPnP app that does.
 When using the LMS server on the Reference Flow. which is not really designed to be operated like this, there is indeed a short delay every time you want to navigate to another folder and when navigating directories containing many files the files get loaded in batches, preventing continuous scrolling.
 After having loaded once, however, it is possible to scroll even large directories continuously, so it seems that the data is temporarily held in a cache.

-Garmt also brought along a Melco music server, saying that it would make a marked difference and in his opinion actually is the best way to use the C1.
+Garmt also brought along a Melco N1A/2 music server, saying that it would make a marked difference and in his opinion actually is the best way to use the C1.
 This server uses Minim Server as the UPnP library and connects via a direct and clean Ethernet connection and is a lot faster, and I mean A LOT faster.
-Using the Melco there is still the tiniest delay when browsing folders but it is so very quickly that it does not bother me at all.
+Using the Melco there is still the tiniest delay when browsing folders but it is so very quick that it does not bother me at all.

 Streaming Sound Quality – LMS

 When using LMS on the AudioAanZee server to stream to the C1 via UPnP, the music sounds more energetic and lively, in fact, more “live” than using either the Reference Flow’s USB output into the Bricasti or Aqua DACs or the Bryston BDP-3 streamer in Roon Ready mode via AES/EBU or coax on cinch directly into the C1.
-With the C1’s streaming mode the sound was simply tighter and dynamically more pronounced, and actually, more live.
+With the C1’s streaming mode using the AAZ server, the sound was simply tighter and dynamically more pronounced, and actually, more live.
 The other options, by comparison, sounded a little rounded-off and although the difference is seemingly small in a quick A-B comparison, it makes a lot of difference for the music’s entertainment value.
 Somehow, the other sources just sound less interesting.